RetailRocket/Interval/README.md

 ## Description ###

 Interval<TPoint> with lower and upper bounds.
 Each of bound can be of three types: Open, Close and Infinity.
-It alows to create this combinations of intervals:
+It alows to create combinations of intervals:

 * closed [a, b]
 * open (a, b)